 LLM Study at Waikato

-Our particular strengths lie in international law, indigenous legal issues, environmental law, alternative dispute resolution, intellectual property, law and information technology, human rights, law of armed conflict and law and public policy.
+Our particular strengths lie in international law, cyber law, indigenous legal issues, environmental law, alternative dispute resolution, intellectual property, law and information technology, human rights, law of armed conflict and law and public policy.
 We have a strong focus on social justice.